sjaehn/BJumblr/README.md

 * **Right click**: Pick pad level
 * **Scroll**: Increase or decrease pad value
 * **Shift scroll**: Resize waveform

+You may change the orientation of the pattern matrix from vertical progression (default) to horizontal progression by clicking on the flip symbol on the top right of the pattern.

 ### Calibration